Rhoana/biologicalgraphs/README.md

 conda install --file requirements.txt
 ````

-Change the variable `graph_software_dir` to be the parent directory where you installed the Andres graph repository.
+Change the variable `graph_software_dir` in `algorithms/setup.py` to be the parent directory where you installed the Andres graph repository.

 ````
 cd algorithms